JJS123466/Top-100-Coders/profile/jensenjosesajan@mulearn.md

 #### Career Plan :

 - Improve my Depth of knowledge in the field of programming.
-- Aiming to get a Job with High Package.
+- Aiming to get a Job with a High Package.
 - To be updated on the technological advancements happening in the world.

 #### Thoughts on Kerala's Tech Ecosystem :

-- Kerala is aiming a bright future for it's upcoming generation and has already started working on it.
+- Kerala is aiming for a bright future for its upcoming generation and has already started working on it.
 Kerala's growing tech ecosystem nurtures aspiring minds and fosters innovation.
-Tech-related events and festivals can fuel students' interest in technology, while combining technical expertise with finance knowledge can drive cost-effective, innovative solutions.
-Kerala Startup mission is one example in which we can see the state supporting startups in order to provide support and boost confidence among the youth.
+Tech-related events and festivals can fuel students' interest in technology while combining technical expertise with finance knowledge can drive cost-effective, innovative solutions.
+Kerala Startup mission is one example in which we can see the state supporting startups to provide support and boost confidence among the youth.

 #### History of Open Source Contributions :

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.
+- Currently, I am in the early stages of my academic journey and haven't had the opportunity to make open-source contributions.
+However, I am eager to explore this avenue as I progress in my studies.

 #### History of Community Engagement :

-- Participated in the codevita competition conducted by tcs.
+- Participated in the code vita competition conducted by TCS.

 #### Highly Used Software Tools :